johnhw/pyspheregl/README.md

 * Messages are received from /tuio/2Dcur, by default on port 3333
 * Valid messages are "ALIVE", "FSEQ" and "SET"
 * Coordinates are as "TUIO" coordinates above

+## Rendering
+* All rendering is to textures, which are eventually either mapped to a full screen quad (for real spherical display) or onto a simulated spherical geometry (for the simulator)
+* There are two color buffers:
+    * COLOR_ATTACHMENT0 is a standard RGBA color buffer (the "color buffer")
+    * COLOR_ATTACHMENT1 is an integer, single channel buffer (GL_RED_INTEGER/GL32UI) which is used to store the ids of objects rendered on the screen. (the "touch buffer")

+* Shaders using touch feedback should have:

+    layout(location=0) out vec4 frag_color;
+    layout(location=1) out uint obj_id;

+* Locations 0 and 1 are bound to the respective framebuffers targets in sphere_sim automatically